WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 - "Logs Insights": A tool for querying logs using a SQL-like syntax that is capable of building charts and graphs and parsing unstructured log data on-the-fly
-- "Structured logs": Logs in a structured, machine readable format, like JSON;
+- "Structured logs": Logs in a structured, machine-readable format, like JSON;
   cf "unstructured logs"
-- "Unstructured logs": Logs in an unstructured format, like raw stacktraces; cf "structured logs"
+- "Unstructured logs": Logs in an unstructured format, like raw stack traces; cf "structured logs"

 ## External documentation links